Return to Home Page

 STONES AND HONING BEGINNER'S SETS

 By scrolling down the page, or clicking on the menu above, you will find information about whetstones, peening equipment and other ancillary equipment.
-You may find it easier to buy one of the specialy designed beginner's sets.
+You may find it easier to buy one of the specially designed beginner's sets.
+If you are a complete beginner and don't know what you want, I suggest a Basic Set with a 60cm Austrian blade or else a ditch blade if it is thick weeds you are tackling — plus the Learn to Scythe book by Steve Tomlin.

 BLADES